-In 2020, Kimmy Duong Foundation committed $1M gift to Montgomery College for scholarships to students with financial need.
+In 2020, Kimmy Duong Foundation committed $1M gift to Montgomery College and in 2023 $1M to NOVA for scholarships to students with financial need.

 In 2018, the Foundation was excited to announce a program called The Long Nguyen and Kimmy Duong Scholarship Program DC/VA/MD.
 The program is for undergraduate students enrolled in 7 institutions within Washington, DC area.

-These undergraduate scholarships are available to all Vietnamese-American students (US Citizens and permanent residents) enrolling in the four following institution: University of California LA (UCLA), University of California Irvine (UCI), Cal State Long Beach, and Cal State Pomona.
+These undergraduate scholarships are available to all Vietnamese-American students (US Citizens and permanent residents) enrolling in the four following institution: University of California LA (UCLA), University of California Irvine (UCI), Cal State Long Beach, Cal State Fullerton and Cal Poly Pomona.